trueblood/AccessibilityAssistant/README.md

 # Accessibility Assistant

+## About
+This web application analyzes the data on a website and then organizes the data based on html element type.
+Throws it onto a no sql database, mongo db, and allows me to run queries against the data.
+The machine learning comes in so that the user can ask questions about the information that is present, Summarize text, or check entities in a paragraph.
+Then reads the results to the user.

 ## I used txtAI for the AI Framework and Pipelines
 * Pipelines are objects that abstract most of the complex code from the library, offering a simple API dedicated to several tasks, including Named Entity Recognition, Masked Language Modeling, Sentiment Analysis, Feature Extraction and Question Answering.
 * txtai executes machine-learning workflows to transform data and build AI-powered semantic search applications.